slcs-jsc/mptrac/README.md

     make

-To run a test case of the installation, please use:
+To run a test case to check the installation, please use:

     make check

-After compilation, the MPTRAC binaries are located in the directory `mptrac/src/`.
-To install them to `/usr/local/bin` (or another directory specified by `DESTDIR`), please use:

-    make install

 ### Run the example